Edward F. Crawford (businessman): Career

 Apart from attending night school, Crawford also worked in sales at Inland Steel Company when he wanted to start his business career.
 In 1962, he dropped out of university after a 2 1/2 year period to launch his own business.
 In 1963, Crawford and his business partner Christopher Page launched Cleveland Steel Container, a company that produces steel pails.
 Crawford also established The Crawford Group, a venture capital and management consulting company, in 1964.

 In 1992, Crawford sold his company Kay Home Products, which was named after his mother, Kay Crawford, to Park-Ohio Industries.
 As a result of the transaction, he became not only a major shareholder, but also chairman and CEO of Park-Ohio Industries.
 At the time, Park-Ohio was doing about $60 million in sales.
 Over time, the company's sales have risen to $1.3 billion.
 Crawford became president of Park-Ohio in 2018, when his son succeeded him as chairman and CEO.
 Crawford resigned from Park-Ohio on June 17, 2019.

 Crawford has also been involved in a number of other companies.
 He served as CEO of Beech Technology Systems, which "designs and manufactures tooling and pattern products for military, aeronautics, and commercial industries."
 He served as a director at Hickok Incorporated, an electronic diagnostic tools and equipment manufacturer; Materion, a producer of high performance advanced engineered materials; and Joy Global Conveyors, a manufacturer of conveyor systems.

 Awards

 In 1969, the Small Business Administration selected Crawford as Ohio Small Businessman of the Year; he also was runner-up for the national award.

 The Mayo Society of Greater Cleveland named Crawford as their 2014 Person of the Year.
 He has also been recognized with the Northeast Ohio Business Hall of Fame Entrepreneurial Award, Ernst & Young Northeast Ohio Entrepreneur of the Year Award, and Small Business News Master Innovator Award.

+Kent State University's Ambassador Crawford College of Business and Entrepreneurship is named after him.